TurnkeyLedger/TLDex/README.md

   <li>python3 manage.py runserver</li>
 </ul>

-e.Open a browser and navigate to http://localhost:8000 you should see the TLdex home page
+6.Open a browser and navigate to http://localhost:8000 you should see the TLdex home page

-II.
-Accessing the DEX platform
+<h2> Accessing the DEX platform</h2>

 You can access the DEX platform on your localhost or via the link http://gastonmg.pythonanywhere.com where it is publicly hosted in the cloud paltform PythonAnywhere.
 PythonAnywhere is a platform as a service (PaaS) running on the cloud and serves as a public host for web applications developed in python frameworks (e.g Django).
 For more information please visit the website https://www.pythonanywhere.com

-III.
-Using the application:
+<h2> Using the application:</h2>
 Once you are on the DEX plateform, please follow the next steps:

 1. Sign up a new account: you need to signup using and email and password